richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 ## Transitioning

 About halfway through development we had a rethink.
 We wanted the benefits of both an enterprise CMS and a Jamstack architecture.
-NextJs provided was maturing and [Uniform](https://uniform.dev) (founded by the Sitecore JSS developers) provided another option.
+NextJs was maturing and [Uniform](https://uniform.dev) (founded by the Sitecore JSS developers) provided another option.
 By combining these technologies and approaches we eventually settled on a new approach: Enterprise Jamstack

 ![Nationwide's Enterprise Jamstack](/img/enterprisejamstack.jpeg "Nationwide's Enterprise Jamstack")